 How much does food truck insurance cost?

-What food safety compliance do insurers require?
+What food safety compliance do insurers expect?

-Does my insurance cover equipment in transit?
+Does my insurance cover equipment while the truck is driving?

 Ready to Compare Business Insurance for Food Trucks?